Inventrom/boltiot-arduino-helper/README.md

-Please follow the following steps to include the bolt library to arduino 1)Go to /*github link*/
-2)Click on clone or download button and download the zip 3)Open Arduino Ide.
+Please follow the following steps to include the bolt library to arduino 1)Click on clone or download button and download the zip 2)Open Arduino Ide.
-4)Click on Sketch->Add Library->Add .Zip library.
+3)Click on Sketch->Add Library->Add .Zip library.
-5)Navigate to the folder where Bolt.zip was downloaded, and select Bolt.zip.
+4)Navigate to the folder where Bolt.zip was downloaded, and select Bolt.zip.
-6)Press ok and the library is loaded to your arduino ide.
+5)Press ok and the library is loaded to your arduino ide.

 Example 1 : Interfacing via hardware serial port